balenaltd/handbook/Architecture-Calls.md

 * Suggestion: Do nothing in prod images, if it’s a dev image write things in tty and override this behavior with config.json field.
 * Suggestion 2: have service shipped but not enabled and have supervisor start or not start - (we don’t want to do that).
 We want to maintain supervisor/vpn independence .
 * Discuss in summit about transitioning bits of the supervisor to the os

-[Multicontainer model](https://app.frontapp.com/open/cnv_75x5sl)
+* Action
+  * code a workaround to do the bind mount before systemd starts (https://github.com/resin-os/meta-resin/issues/825) [Multicontainer model](https://app.frontapp.com/open/cnv_75x5sl)

 * See: https://docs.google.com/drawings/d/1YiY5BsnEQC1VMFrbGHSs4ywUc4LjkQehL_pnJKM7OI8/edit